welintonv/likejs/README.md

 # likejs
-Simular função like do SQL no javascript
+Simular função LIKE do SQL no javascript

 1 - Adicionar ou importar a função dentro do arquivo like.js.